Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/3-Digital_Signatures_Advanced/Digital_Signatures_Advanced_slides.md

 ### Certificates

-A certificate is one issuing key signing a message containing another certified key, which attests to some properties or relationship about the certified key.
+A certificate is one issuing key that signs a message containing another certified key, which attests to some properties or relationship about the certified key.

 Notes: